Railgun-Community/ppoi-safe-broadcaster-example/README.md

 }
 ```

-- should be able to run ./scripts/nwaku/peers.sh and see something like:
+- run `./scripts/nwaku/peers.sh` and see something like:

 ```
 [